-- The file name always begins with IU or UI (not case-sensitive), depending on which of the two functions you load the table for - The file must be a text file of type Excel CSV (semicolon as separator) and must only contain one column with exactly 4096 real values without gaps - The CSV file format must match the selection at setting USB decimal point format (see 3.4.3.7)
+- The file name always begins with IU or UI (not case-sensitive), depending on which of the two function you load the table for - The file must be a text file of type Excel CSV and must only contain one column with exactly 4096 values without gaps

-- No value may exceed the device ratings.
-For example, if you have an 80 V model and you are going to load a table with values for voltage, none of the 4096 values may be higher than 80 V (the adjustment limits don't apply here) - The file(s) has/have to be put inside a folder named HMI_FILES in the root of the stick
+- No value may exceed the nominal value of the device.
+For example, if you have an 80 V model and you are going to load a table with values for voltage, none of the 4096 values may be higher than 80 V (the adjustment limits from the device's front panel do not apply here) - The file(s) has/have to be put inside a folder named HMI_FILES in the root of the stick

-If these specifications aren't met, the device won't accept the file and put out an error message in the display.
-Files with names beginning different to UI or IU aren't recognized for this purpose.
+If these specifications are not met, the device won't accept the file and put out an error message in the display.
+Files with names beginning different to UI or IU are not recognized for this purpose.
 The USB drive may contain multiple UI/IU files with different names and list them for the selection of one.

-► How to load a UI or IU table from an USB drive:
+► How to load an UI or IU table from an USB drive:

 - 1. Do not plug the USB drive yet or pull it out if already plugged. - 2.
-Open the function selection menu of the function manager with MENU -> Function Generator -> XY Table. - 3.
+Open the function selection menu of the function manager with MENU -> Function Generator -> XY Table - 3.
 In the next scree select the desired function with either UI Table or IU Table. - 4.
-Configure the global parameters for U, I and P, if necessary.

-- 5. Tap touch area LOAD from USE and plug the USB drive when requested, in order to select one out of X compatible files from the drive.
+Configure the global parameters for U, I and P, if necessary. - 5.
+Tap touch area LOAD from USB and plug the USB drive when requested, in order to select one out of X compatible files from the drive.
 In case the file isn't accepted, the device will report an error in the display and also tell what's wrong with the file. - 6.
-Once the file is accepted, you will be requested to remove the USB drive.

-7. Submit and load the function with
+Once the file is accepted, you will be requested to remove the USB drive. - 7.
+Submit and load the function with to start and control it as with other function (also see "3.10.4.1.
 Function selection and control").